praneeththandra/crime-data-analysis/README.md

 Also, the ROC_AUC score for Random Forest has also increased to 61%.
 Random forest have the least accuracy compare to other models.

 ## Conclusion
-####After analyzing the three models, I think Logistic Regression Classifier can classify better compared to others.We can improve the accuracy by dealing the dataset imbalance through better modeling techniques.
+####After analyzing the five models, I think Logistic Regression Classifier can classify better compared to others.We can improve the accuracy by dealing the dataset imbalance through better modeling techniques.